Because God loves a slow-cooker, even if your board wants a microwave.

 You’ve completed the Free Bible Study!

-Start your FREE 7-Day Trial of Pastor Essentials and receive:
+Start Your FREE 7-Day Trial Today

-– New resources added every week
+- New content added every week

-Purchase The Sermon & Bible Study Here: $4.99
+Purchase this Sermon & Bible Study for $4.99

 The Sermon: The Kingdom’s Grand Design